-RE-1101 Principles and Practices of Real Estate 3.00 Credits
+RE-1101 Prin and Pract of Real Estate

-This course is an introduction to the language of real estate, the economics of the real estate business and the general practices performed in the listing and selling of real estate.
-It provides a basic knowledge of the real estate business by addressing the physical, legal, locational, and economic characteristics of real estate.
+This is an introduction to real estate, the economics of the real estate business, and the general practices performed in the listing and selling of real estate.
+The course offers a basic knowledge of the real estate business by covering the physical, legal, locational, and economic characteristics of real estate, real estate markets, regional and local economic influences on real estate values, evaluation, financing, licensing, and professional ethics.
+This course meets all state requirements for licensing.
+State of Ohio Department of Commerce only accepts course work taken within the last 10 years towards educational requirements to sit for the state real estate licensing exam.

-RE-1102 Real Estate Law 3.00 Credits
+RE-1102 Real Estate Law